 Leased to Ansett New Zealand - April 24, 2000

-Departed Calgary on delivery flight to New Zealand - May 02, 2000
+Departed Calgary on the ferry flight to New Zealand - May 02, 2000

-Arrived Christchurch at conclusion of delivery flight - May 06, 2000
+Arrived Christchurch on completion of the ferry flight - May 06, 2000

 Norfolk Island - Christchurch

-Operated first revenue service Christchurch - Dunedin in all-white livery as AN625 - March 13, 2000
+Operated its first revenue service Christchurch - Dunedin in an all-white livery as AN625 - March 13, 2000

-Repainted in full Qantas New Zealand livery - July 28, 2000
+Repainted into the Ansett New Zealand livery - July 28, 2000

-This was the last new aircraft to enter service with Ansett New Zealand before its name change
+This was the last new aircraft to enter service with Ansett New Zealand before it ceased operations

-Repainted in full Qantas New Zealand livery - August 04, 2000
+Repainted into the Qantas New Zealand livery - August 04, 2000

-Operations ceased and aircraft was placed in storage at Christchurch - April 21, 2001
+The aircraft was placed in open storage at Christchurch - April 21, 2001

-Leased to Origin Pacific Airways Ltd as registered operator - July 15, 2001
+Leased to Origin Pacific Airways Ltd, Nelson as the registered operator - July 13, 2001

-Operated first revenue service with Origin Pacific Christchurch - Wellington - July 16, 2001
+Operated its first revenue service with Origin Pacific Christchurch - Wellington - July 16, 2001

-Returned to Bombardier Capital on termination of lease - August 20, 2002
+Returned to Bombardier Capital at the end of the lease - August 20, 2002

 Cancelled from the New Zealand Aircraft Register - August 20, 2002